drostlab/orthologr/README.md

 ### On Unix Based Systems

-Now you can use the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) package to install `orthologr` from GitHub.
+Now users can use the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) package to install `orthologr` from GitHub.

 ```r
 # install.packages("devtools")